Emergency Contraception (EC)

 What is emergency contraception (EC)?

 Note: Emergency contraception is different from abortion.
 Abortion ends a pregnancy.
 There are two types of abortion: medical abortion and surgical abortion.
-Medical abortion is a series of pills (Mifegymiso®) that you can take at home, if you are less than 8 weeks pregnant.
-Your physician or a nurse practitioner can prescribe the pills.
+Medical abortion is a series of pills (Mifegymiso®) that you can take at home, if you are less than 9 weeks pregnant.
 Surgical abortion typically occurs after 9 weeks of pregnancy.
-It is also free in B.C.
+Medical and surgical abortions are free for B.C. residents.

 What types of emergency contraception are available?